-Send the letter registered mail, return receipt requested, so you know your creditor received it, and keep a copy for your records.
+Send the letter registered mail and request a return receipt, so you know your creditor received it.
+Don’t forget to keep a copy for your records.

 It’s important to follow through on the terms of the debt settlement and make your payment by the agreed-upon date.
 Make sure you understand exactly how to deliver the funds to avoid any issues.
 It’s advisable to mail the payment by check or money order or call to process a direct debit from your bank account.

 Don’t send a postdated check or provide bank account information.
 While it is illegal for debt collectors to garnish your wages or deduct money from your bank account without permission, if they have your bank account information, unscrupulous debt collectors might do exactly that and take more than you agreed.

 6. Follow up with the credit bureaus

 Whatever the terms of your agreement, after you’ve made your payment you should obtain a free copy of your credit reports from AnnualCreditReport.com to make sure your creditor reported your account as agreed.
 If there is an error on your report, you’ll need to send a letter to the credit bureaus detailing the mistake and ask to have it fixed.